Endpoint Services, What is MECM?

 - imaging and migrating endpoints

-- remotely controlling the endpoint for desktop support
+- remotely controlling the endpoint for one-on-one desktop support

-It is important to note that SCCM is designed primarily for use with Microsoft Windows endpoints.
+It is important to note that MECM is designed primarily for use with Microsoft Windows endpoints.

-SCCM is available at a cost to University IT Pros and their units & colleges; view costs for using the SCCM service.
-SCCM works on physical and virtual Windows systems, and SCCM services are designed to be available 24 hours a day, 7 days a week, 365 days a year.
-The University SCCM deployment also comes with support services and a community of IT Pros already using the University SCCM deployment.
+MECM is available at a cost to University IT Pros and their units & colleges; view costs for using the MECM service.
+MECM works on physical and virtual Windows systems, and MECM services are designed to be available 24 hours a day, 7 days a week, 365 days a year.
+The University MECM deployment also comes with support services and a community of IT Pros already using the University SCCM deployment.